julzaza/wildwitchherbs/_posts/2026-01-21-flower-essences-for-emotional-healing.md

 layout: single
 title: "Flower Essences for Emotional Shock & Healing"
 description: "A folklore-grounded guide to flower essences as emotional first aid.
 Explore the Five Flower Remedy, ancestral trauma healing, and how flowers were used for shock, fear, and grief in folk traditions."
 excerpt: "Long before modern therapy, healers turned to flowers for emotional shock, grief, fear, and spiritual collapse.
-This post explores flower essences as emotional first aid — where folk wisdom and modern practice meet."
+This post explores flower essences as emotional first aid, where folk wisdom and modern practice meet."

 categories: [natural-healing, herbal-magic]
 tags: [flower essences, emotional healing herbs, folk healing, trauma herbs, five flower remedy, bach flower remedies, witchcraft healing]